-The wagon today is in the collection of the New York State Museum.
+The wagon today is in the permanent collection of the New York State Museum.
 From 1910 to 1920, Kearns worked intensely as a speaker, as a press chair for local and state suffrage campaigns, and a movement organizer on Long Island and in New York City.

 ACTIVISM HAD SPIRITUAL AND EQUAL RIGHTS FOUNDATIONS

 Edna Kearns and her husband, Wilmer, a “suffragent,” were members of the Quaker Meeting at 15th and Rutherford Streets in NYC, as well as the “Friends Equal Rights Association,” a group of Quakers who marched under the banner of equal rights in NYC and Washington, DC suffrage parades in order to insist that all people be represented in votes for women organizing.

 The equal rights association of Quakers or “Friends” had been active since the turn of the 20th century.
 The influence of the Religious Society of Friends was strong in NY, with other Quakers from other states involved.
 My grandmother, her mother, and little Serena wore the Quaker bonnet and long dresses when marching in these public suffrage processions.